pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-The traceback function that rewrites the stack trace line numbers to the original line numbers in the Yuescript code.
+The traceback function that rewrites the stack trace line numbers to the original line numbers in the YueScript code.

 **Signature:**
 ```lua